Notes From The Field: Visiting Hawley Hamlet

 We met at Hawley Hamlet at 1:30 on the third Sunday of the month - a time designated for monthly hamlet tours.
 Kay Walter, one of the founders of the hamlet, was nice enough to lead a tour of the site despite the sweltering July heat.

 Over time, people began to notice the change and signaled their desire to be a part of it by moving onto the block as homes became available.
 Those new residents then converted their yards into productive and edible landscapes.
-Eventually, demand to live in Hawley Hamlet far outpaced the limited housing supply on the block so they began making garden plots available to nearby residents who did not live within the hamlet block.

 What I Observed